cloudcity/ccd_workstation/README.md

 If you run it on it's own, put it in an isolated folder (I made the soloistrc check ../ for cookbooks) next to pivotal_workstation

+These presume you have xcode installed, but you could probably use http://github.com/kennethreitz/osx-gcc-installer

 * gem install bundler
 * bundle (I checked in a .bundle/config with binstubs, so if ./bin is in your path, which it will be after the first run)
 * soloist